 Hash Brown-Crusted Mediterranean Quiche

-3-1/2 cups frozen shredded hash brown potatoes 1 tbsp. butter 1 cup chopped onion 1 large clove garlic, minced 1 small zucchini, quartered, thinly sliced (2 cups) 1 cup chopped drained oil-packed artichoke hearts 1 cup diced red bell pepper 4 EGGS 1/2 cup milk 1/2 cup shredded part-skim mozzarella cheese (2 oz.)
+4 large EGGS 3 1/2 cups frozen shredded hash brown potatoes 1 Tbsp. butter 1 cup chopped onion 1 large clove garlic, minced 1 small zucchini, quartered, thinly sliced (2 cups) 1 cup chopped drained oil-packed artichoke hearts 1 cup diced red bell pepper 1/2 cup milk 1/2 cup shredded part-skim mozzarella cheese (2 oz.)
 1/2 tsp. dried basil leaves 1/2 tsp. dried oregano leaves 2 cups marinara sauce, warmed

 Yields: 4 servings

 Monounsaturated fat: 3 g

 Fiber: 8 g